liferay/liferay-docs/userGuide/en/chapters/03-configuration.markdown

 in the installation chapter, you can configure a mail server here.
 If the portal is to receive mail (see the Message Boards portlet in Chapter 5), you can connect a POP mail server.
-And of course, if the portal is to send mail—which it needs to do in order to send notifications to users—you can connect an SMTP server here as well, and this is highly recommended.
+And of course, if the portal is to send mail -- which it needs to do in order to send notifications to users -- you can connect an SMTP server here as well, and this is highly recommended.

 Note that if you add your mail server settings here, they will override